rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop3/higher-order-functions.md

 count("abba", allChars)
 ```

 We do not always need to define functions like 'charIsA', 'charIsBorC' and 'allChars'.
-You can use an anonymous function (also known as *lambda expression*) as well.
-These look exactly like the type and implementation of the inner-functions we defined above:
+You can use an anonymous
+function (also known as *lambda expression*) as well.
+These look exactly like the type and implementation of
+the functions we defined above:

 ```scala
 (c: Char) => c == 'a'